 We all need a "roof over our head" as the saying goes.
-Selecting the proper roof material for your home is an important decision affecting the curb appeal and degree of maintenance your home will require, not to mention impact to your budget.
+Selecting the proper roof material for your home is an important decision affecting the curb appeal and degree of maintenance your home will require, not to mention the impact on your budget.

 This article describes the features, life expectancy and maintenance characteristics of the most common roof materials for homes which include: